RommelTJ/docker_and_kubernetes_notes/complete_guide/s16-kubernetes-production-deployment/01_KubernetesProductionDeployment.md

 Verify it's running on Travis, DockerHub is showing tags, and Google Cloud is showing updates.

 ## A Workflow for Changing in Prod

+* Check out a branch.
+* Make changes.
+* Commit changes.
+* Push to GitHub branch.
+* Create a PR.
+* Wait for tests to show up 'green'.
+* Merge the PR.
+* See changes appear on prod.

 ## Merging a PR for deployment
 ## Version Bump